laminlabs/bionty/README.md

 See [docs](https://lamin.ai/docs/bionty).

-More details on concepts, a comparison to other tools, and extending Bionty base can be found in the [docs/guide](docs/guide) folder.
+More details on concepts, a comparison to other tools, and extending standalone `Bionty base` can be found in the [docs/guide](docs/guide) folder.